nareshmaharaj-consultant/vault-basic/README.md

 ```

 ### What is a Vault Token?
-A token is a credential issued upon successful authentication. <code style="color : Aqua">Every operation in Vault requires a token.</code> The `token_accessor` is a reference that can be used to manage the token (renew, revoke, lookup) without knowing the token itself.
+A token is a credential issued upon successful authentication. $${\color{red}Every operation in Vault requires a token.$$ The `token_accessor` is a reference that can be used to manage the token (renew, revoke, lookup) without knowing the token itself.

 **Look up a token using its accessor:**
 ```bash